kparc/kcc/README.md

  **k programs are read, written and evaluated left to right.**

-This might sound confusing, but look at the diagram of a small k **program** that consists of three identical expressions `l t r`, with parens added for clarity.
+This might sound confusing, but look at the diagram of a small 𝒌 **program** that consists of three identical expressions `l t r`, with parens added for clarity.
 Further down is the order of evaluation of the entire program, which leaves no room for confusion:

 ```q
 /   L       T       R